 In 1998, eight-year-old Robert Middleton was sexually assaulted, doused in gasoline, and lit on fire by then 13-year-old Don Collins.
 Middleton received burns over 99 percent of his body.
 The story shocked the world, but the tragic tale was far from over.

 Twelve years later, in 2010, Middleton died of skin cancer.
 Robert’s family pointed the finger at Collins, claiming the burns caused the cancer.
 Though

 Collins’s attorney did everything in his power to convince the jury that Collins’s misbehavior had nothing to do with Robert’s death, the jury did not buy it.
 Collins was sentenced as an adult and charged with the wrongful death of Robert Middleton.
 Robert’s family was awarded $150 billion in punitive damages.

-The Anderson Family From General Motors
+3. $4.9 Billion For The Anderson Family From General Motors

 In 1993, a Chevy Malibu containing six of the Anderson family members was hit by a drunk driver.
 The impact caused the fuel tank to catch fire and explode.
 All six members of the family, including four children, were severely burnt.
 The family pursued compensatory damages from General Motors, but the company fought back.

 The case went to trial, and the family was awarded $4.9 billion—$107.6 million of which was for compensatory damages and $4.8 billion of which was for punitive damages.